-An explosion proof camera is one that can be used in a hazardous potentially explosive environment.
+An explosion-proof camera includes a special enclosure.
+The camera and enclosure can be used in a hazardous potentially explosive environment.
 This means that the camera system will not cause an explosion, rather than survive an explosion outside the enclosure.
-The cameras used in these environments are designed to prevent ignition of the surrounding gases or dust.
-They will either contain any explosion within the device, or prevent sparks exiting the device and triggering an explosion.
+The camera and enclosure used in these environments are designed to prevent ignition of the surrounding gases or dust.
+They will either contain any explosion within the device or prevent sparks exiting the device and triggering an explosion.

-To be considered explosive proof the camera must meet the standards defined by ATEX or IECEx.
+To be considered explosive proof the equipment must meet the standards defined by ATEX or IECEx.
 IECEx is an international standard, while the ATEX directive was created to protect workers from explosive risks and provide common standards for equipment traded within the EU.
-These related standards define the type environment, and the protection level provided by equipment.
+These related standards define the type environment and the protection level provided by the equipment.
 UL in the United States has also provided designations for various hazardous locations.

 The standards apply to all types of equipment, but this article discusses explosive proof surveillance IP cameras.